alexjohnj/dotfiles/README.md

 ## Installation

-To get a new system up and running, there's a bootstrap script in the root of the project.
-The bootstrap script will set up symlinks for the configuration files in your home folder. **It'll overwrite any existing configuration files so be sure to make a backup.** The bootstrap script also attempts to install the following tools:
+To get a new system up and running, there's a script called `bootstrap.sh` in the root of the project.
+The bootstrap script will symlink the configuration files to your home folder. **It'll overwrite any existing configuration files so make sure you have a backup.** The bootstrap script also attempts to install the following tools:

-- Install [homebrew][homebrew-link] if you're on OS X.
+- [Homebrew][homebrew-link] if you're on OS X.
-- Install [fish][fish-shell] if you're on OS X with homebrew installed or on a Linux system with `apt-get` or `pacman` installed.
+- [Fish][fish-shell] if you're on OS X.

 [fish-shell]: http://fishshell.com
 [homebrew-link]: http://brew.sh

-There are two requirements for the script, `bash` and `git`.
-These need to be installed for the script to work (it may work with `sh` instead of `bash`, but you'll need to replace the shebang).
+The script is written in `sh` and so should work on pretty much any system out of the box.
+If you want the script to handle installing fish and Homebrew, you'll also need to have `git` installed.

 ## Things to Modify